hashicorp/vault/website/source/docs/configuration/storage/foundationdb.html.md

   nodes inside the cluster being properly sychronized; clock skews are susceptible to cause contention on the locks.

+- **Community Supported** – the FoundationDB storage backend is supported by the community.
+While it has undergone review by HashiCorp employees, they may not be as knowledgeable about the technology.
+If you encounter problems with them, you may be referred to the original author.

 ```hcl
 storage "foundationdb" {
   api_version  = 510